ghadiaravi13/MorphKV/README.md

-## [ICML'25] Dialogue Without Limits: Constant-Sized KV Caches for Extended Responses in LLMs a.k.a
-# MorphKV
+# MorphKV: Dynamic Token eviction for efficient KV cache management

 <p align="center">
   <img src="morphboy.png" width="300" height="300">
 </p>

+## [ICML'25] Dialogue Without Limits: Constant-Sized KV Caches for Extended Responses in LLMs a.k.a

 This repository contains the code for MorphKV, a dynamic KV cache compression technique that delivers massive memory savings compared to SOTA methods like SnapKV and $H_2O$, while also improving upon the benchmark accuracy scores.
 MorphKV uses a window of recent tokens to gather information about the importance of the distant context tokens.